amadeus4dev/developer-guides/docs/developer-tools/graphql/rest-to-graphql-python.md

 Before you begin, you need to:

-* Register your application with Amadeus for Developers as described in [Making your first API call](../../quick-start.md).
+* Register your application with Amadeus for Developers.
 * Have Python installed on your machine.

 ## Create a new Python project